FullStackWithLawrence/azureml-example/README.md

                     # ****************************
                     # Review your .env file located in the project root folder.
                     #
-make python-init    # initialize Python virtual environment used for code auto-completion and linting make docker-build   # builds and configures all docker containers make docker-run     # runs all docker containers and starts a local web server http://127.0.0.1:8000/
+make init           # Initialize Python virtual environment used for code auto-completion and linting make test           # Verify that your Python virtual environment was built correctly and that
+                    # azureml.core finds your config.json file.
+                    #
+make docker-build   # Build and configure all docker containers make docker-run     # Run docker container
 ```

 ## Support